ameliadavis271/pt-website/README.md

 To celebrate this I've started to create a dummy placeholder website for him that hopefully in a couple years time if he successfully builds up the clientele he can use what I've made.
 Naturally with tweaks of course to his liking.

-But for now I'll use it as a place to practice everything Ive learnt which is HTML/CSS/JavaScript nd so on.
+But for now I'll use it as a place to practice everything Ive learnt which is HTML/CSS/JavaScript and so on.

 I will continue to update this README file as time goes on while I slowly build this website! :)